benedettasantoro22/covid-19-evaluation-tool/code/INSTRUCTIONS.md

 ## User's information
-In the tab named **USER** you can input your records and other information about the setting of the infection event.
+In the tab named **USER**, you can input your records and other information about the setting of the infection event.

 It is not mandatory to fill this part.